mdparker/Derelict3/README.markdown

 #Derelict 3

+###Important
+I am in the process of migrating each individual Derelict package to its own repository in the [DerelictOrg](https://github.com/DerelictOrg) organization.
+The new repositories require dub to be used for package management.
+There is no more Derelict build script.
+If you are already using dub with Derelict, I highly recommend you change your dependencies to match the new repositories, as described in [this post](http://dblog.aldacron.net/forum/index.php?topic=841.0) on the Derelict forums, once all of the Derelict packages you use have been migrated.

+I will continue to accept pull requests here in this repository only for bug fixes.
+No new packages will be accepted.
+I will leave it online indefinitely so that those who are using it can continue to do so.
+However, this repository will be considered deprecated once all of the packages have been migrated.
+I highly encourage that all new projects, or any that can easily transtion, make use of the new repositories.
+Thanks!

 ###Dynamic D bindings to C libraries for multimedia and game development.

 ######Derelict 3 contains bindings to the following libraries: